alcrene/pyloric-network-simulator/README.md

                                       [    3  ,     0 ] ],
                           g_ion = neuron_models.loc[["AB/PD 3", "LP 1"]]
                           )
-- Fully documented: The full specification of the pyloric circuit model is spread across at least three resources[^model-def].
+- Fully documented: The original specification of the pyloric circuit model is spread across at least three resources[^model-def].
-  The included inlined documentation collects all definitions in one place, fully referenced and with standardized notation.
+  The included inlined documentation collects all definitions in one place, is fully referenced and uses standardized notation.
 - Fast: Special care was taken to use vectorized operations wherever possible, and JAX’s JIT capability is used to compile the model to C at runtime.
 This should provide speeds comparable with a plain C/C++ implementation.
   Use of JAX also opens the possibility of using GPU acceleration for models with many neurons.